AuditorPraise/Portfolio/Sherlock-defi/Footium.md

 |--------|------|-----|
 | Medium| Loss of funds due to Unchecked return value of .transfer().| [Link](https://github.com/sherlock-audit/2023-04-footium-judging/issues/9)|

-# 1. Loss of funds due to Unchecked return value of .transfer()
+# Issue: Loss of funds due to Unchecked return value of .transfer()

 ## Summary
 not checking the return value of transfer() method can lead to loss of funds/ stuck funds